acarril/StataLinux/README.md

 1. Search for "StataLinux" on Package Control, or
 2. Copy/clone the entire plugin folder (this repository) to `~/.config/sublime-text-3/Packages/`.

-Make sure you have installed the [dependencies](#dependencies) listed above before using it.
+Make sure you have installed the [dependency](#dependency) listed above before using it.

 ## Usage